NewValleyChurch/documentation-theme-jekyll/pages/hassio/automation_routines.md

   - Sanctuary W
   - Living Room
   - Main Foyer
-  -**Trigger**: When the main sanctuary input number is changed.
+  - **Trigger**: When the main sanctuary input number is changed.
-  -**Action**: The temperature setting is transmitted to IFTTT and then to MyTotalComfortConnect.com for EACH thermostat.
+  - **Action**: The temperature setting is transmitted to IFTTT and then to MyTotalComfortConnect.com for EACH thermostat.
 MyTotalComfortConnect.com then remotely sets the thermostats in the building.